CONTACT

 Strategy and scenario analysis

 After taking into account multiple scenarios announced by the Intergovernmental Panel on Climate Change (IPCC) and International Energy Agency (IEA), and referring to various materials released by the Ministry of Economy, Trade and Industry and the Ministry of the Environment, we established the two scenarios described below (one assuming a temperature rise of less than 2°C, and the other a rise of 4°C).
 We then analyzed the two scenarios with a focus on our Domestic Environment and Energy Business, a flagship business that accounts for the majority of the Group’s sales and a segment of our operations that is likely to be affected by climate change.
-We conducted this analysis through 2030, the final year of Vision 2030, our long-term vision, in an effort to identify the risks and opportunities that climate change would pose for our operations and to summarize the measures that we could undertake to resolve associated issues.
+We conducted this analysis through 2040, based on the new policy directions outlined in the 7th Basic Energy Plan and other documents, in an effort to identify the risks and opportunities that climate change would pose for our operations and to summarize the measures that we could undertake to resolve associated issues.

 Established scenario Overview Reference scenario(s)

-Established scenario <2°C scenario Overview A scenario in which progress in decarbonization restrains the average worldwide temperature increase to less than 2°C, as set forth in the Paris Agreement Reference scenario(s) NZE, SDS, and APS (IEA); RCP 2.6 (IPCC)
+Established scenario <2°C scenario Overview A scenario in which progress in decarbonization restrains the average worldwide temperature increase to less than 2°C, as set forth in the Paris Agreement Reference scenario(s) NZE and SDS (IEA); RCP 2.6 (IPCC)

 Established scenario 4°C scenario Overview A scenario in which a lack of progress in decarbonization results in an average worldwide temperature increase of 4°C or greater Reference scenario(s) RCP 8.5 (IPCC)